vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

 in his father's library impressed him more.
 One book particularly attracted his fancy.
-He had heard his father reading the sonorous periods of Bana's Kadamhari and believing the book to be no more difficult than the holy Sanskrit verses he was set to recite every evening, he went up to his father and asked for the loan of the book.
+He had heard his father reading the sonorous periods of Bana's Kadambari and believing the book to be no more difficult than the holy Sanskrit verses he was set to recite every evening, he went up to his father and asked for the loan of the book.
 Startled with the request, but unwilling to dispirit his son by a curt refusal Gangadharpant promised to give the book on one condition.
 A knotty problem in Arithmetic was set ; Bal was to